1099 Tax Guide

 Please check to see whether your 1099 is marked “Figures Are Final” or “Figures Not Final.”
 Even though we must furnish 1099 tax statements by Feb.
 15, the issuers of some securities have until March 15 to provide brokerage firms with final tax data.
 This means we sometimes must furnish 1099 tax statements marked “Figures Not Final.”

 Edward Jones clients can view and print their 1099s through Online Account Access.
-Simply click the “Online Documents” after logging on.
+Simply click the “Online Documents” after logging in.

 Descriptions of specific 1099 forms

 This form is used by brokerage firms to report the sale of stock, mutual funds, bonds, CDs and debt instruments.
-In addition, this report also lists proceeds from sales of fractional shares if gross proceeds are over $20 and from any redemptions or exchanges.
-See New Cost Basis Reporting Requirement for Sale of Securities Purchased after 2010.
+This report also lists proceeds from sales of fractional shares if gross proceeds are over $20 and from any redemptions or exchanges.

 This form is used by issuers of bonds or certificates of deposit to report original issue discount.